tssoft/jquery-aspnet-collectionbinder/README.md

 ###autoUpdate
 ###### (default true)

-If set true, indexes update on element DOM change.
+If set true, indices update on element DOM change.

 #About